How can you tell if your energy bill is wrong? – A Resolver Guide

 4 min read

 Do mistakes with energy bills happen?
-Sadly, yes, they do – but people often don’t know for sure if the bill is wrong or how to challenge it.
-In recent months there’s been an explosion of complaints about incorrect energy bills as people receive demands for payments that clearly can’t be right.
+Sadly, yes – and customers often don’t know for sure if the bill is wrong or how to challenge it.

-In 2021 the energy Regulator announced 1 million people had been overcharged £7.2 million by 18 energy firms.
+In 2021, the energy regulator Ofgem announced that around 1 million people had been overcharged an estimated £7.2 million by 18 energy firms.
 And that was just as a result of switching suppliers.
-So before the current situation, in just one aspect of energy billing, things were already going very wrong.
+In 2024, even more things are going wrong across the energy sector.

-Energy bills are really complicated and how they are calculated isn’t particularly easy to understand.
+Energy bills can be complicated – and how they are calculated isn’t particularly easy to understand.
 Energy firms often automate the process of calculating bills – which means you only get an actual human being checking the calculation if you complain.
+Add estimated readings, faulty meters, different energy tariffs and human errors into the mix and you can see why the bill you receive may be inaccurate

+In recent months we’ve seen an explosion of complaints about incorrect energy bills as people receive demands for payments that are clearly wrong.
 So what’s going on?
-Here’s Resolver’s guide to your rights if you are overcharged.
+Here’s our Resolver guide to your rights if you are overcharged.

 There are three main reasons for the big growth in billing disputes:

-• Millions of people were switched to new providers, carrying over all the old problems with their bills to a new energy firm, making it harder to figure out what’s gone on.
+• Millions of people have switched to new providers, carrying over all the old problems with their bills to a new energy firm, making it harder to figure out what’s gone wrong.

-• The increase in energy bills by 54% has meant it’s much, much harder for people to know if their bill is wrong or just increasing in line with the energy price cap.
+• The huge increase in energy bills means that it’s much harder for people to know if their bill is wrong or just increasing in line with the energy price cap.

 How do I know if there’s been an error with my bill?

-Don’t try to become an energy expert overnight.
-So go with your gut.
-Your energy bill should not have gone up more than 54% in most cases – so if the following things have happened, you could make a complaint.
+You may not be able to become an energy expert overnight but you can trust your gut.
+Your energy bill should not have exceeded the energy price cap or gone up more than 59% in most cases – so if it has, you could make a complaint.

 Some people on ‘variable’ tariffs have reported big increases in their direct debits.
-OFGEM has now said that if these payments increased by 100% or more, they should be investigated by the energy firms.
-While underestimated bills can lead to price hikes, energy firms should not be sneaking in big price rises over the current price cap.
-Don’t wait if this has happened to you, make a complaint now.
+Ofgem has now said that if these payments increased by 100% or more they should be investigated by the energy firms.
+While underestimated bills can lead to price hikes later on, energy firms should not be sneaking in big price rises over the current price cap.
+If this has happened to you, don’t wait – make a complaint now.

-If you’re on a standard tariff and have been hit with a price rise that increases your bill over the 54% – especially if it happened before the price cap was introduced in April – you should ask the firm to explain in writing why it has done this and what other options were available to you.
+If you’re on a standard tariff and have been hit with a price rise that increases your bill over the 54% you should ask the firm to explain in writing why it has done this and what other options were available to you.

 Have a look on your bill under the ‘energy usage’ section.
 This will show if your supplier has been relying on estimated readings.
-Even if the firm was underestimating by a small amount, this can add up dramatically over the years of the pandemic.
+Even if the firm was underestimating by a small amount, this can add up dramatically over the years.
 The business should not just pass on estimate errors to you in increased bills – they have an obligation to get things right too.

 Take a common-sense view.
 If your bill was £800 a year and now it’s £3000, then clearly something is amiss.
 That’s way over the price cap and though there are lots of reasons why this might be, you should be asking the energy firm to explain what’s going on in straightforward terms.